cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - [All cyber media mentions](https://ai.cybercongress.ai/t/mentions-of-the-beast-in-the-wild): Fell free to hit the `reply` button to the topic and add something if you see us getting mentioned in the wild.
 - [Forklog hub](https://hub.forklog.com/companies/cyber/): Forklog hub for cyber

+A list of economic profiles:
+- [Stakingrewards](https://www.stakingrewards.com/asset/cyber): Calculate your rewards as a delegator or a validator

 #### Gitcoin
 We believe in progress.
 We value contribution.
 We believe that we need to learn to help one another.
 This is why we want to develop the [Gitcoin program](https://gitcoin.co/profile/cybercongress) inside of cyber.
 Every sprint we try to allocate a certain amount of ETH and distribute it between our team members to actively use gitcoin.